 This means the buyer may be on the hook to pay cash if they cannot get a mortgage.
 If you are pre-approved, this eliminates the risk you won’t obtain a mortgage, Elika stated.

-Pre-qualification is less formal, with the lender using information from the buyer to determine the amount of mortgage you qualify for, without verifying it.
+Pre-qualification is less formal; the lender uses information from the buyer to determine the amount of mortgage you qualify for, without supporting documents to verify.
 Pre-approval is a step further, with the lender checking various items such as your credit score, pay stubs, tax returns, bank statements, and brokerage statements.

 We go through the application to make your life easier and smooth the process.